Danilo-Zekovic/react-tableql/README.md

 ##### start

 Builds the component with hot reload.
-Usefull when developing and working on the TableQL.
+Useful when developing and working on the TableQL.

 ##### build

 Builds production ready component using Webpack.

+##### build:all

+Builds production ready component using Webpack, and builds static Storybook files that will be used on GitHub pages as [online TableQL documentation and component demonstration](https://danilo-zekovic.github.io/react-tableql/).

 ##### format